 How long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 On average, in a typical claim for unfair or wrongful dismissal in the Employment Tribunal, if a settlement is reached during pre-claim conciliation, the matter is likely to take up to 6 weeks.
-If your claim proceeds to a final hearing, the case is likely to take 9-18 months based on the current processing times in Employment Tribunals.
+If your claim proceeds to a final hearing, the case may take 9-12 months or even longer.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.
 As a general rule, the longer the case is estimated to last, the longer it will take to get a hearing date.

 Contact us